Redocly/redocly-cli/docs/commands/lint.md

 ```

 :::warning
-This command will overwrite an existing ignore file.
+This command overwrites an existing ignore file.
 :::

 To generate an ignore file for multiple definitions, pass them as arguments: